 Final grades are assigned in the course according to the following:

 Article 2.3.3 of the Academic Freedom Report states that “The student shares with the faculty the responsibility for maintaining the integrity of scholarship, grades, and professional standards.”

 Therefore, unless authorized by your instructor, you are expected to complete all course assignments, including homework, lab work, quizzes, tests and exams, without assistance from any source.
 You are expected to develop original work for this course; therefore, you may not submit course work you completed for another course to satisfy the requirements for this course.
-Also, you are not authorized to use the http://www.allmsu.com web site to complete any course work in (insert course number here).
+Also, you are not authorized to use the http://www.allmsu.com web site to complete any course work in the Capstone course.
 Students who violate MSU rules may receive a penalty grade, including–but not limited to–a failing grade on the assignment or in the course.
 Contact your instructor if you are unsure about the appropriateness of your course work.

 Deliberate alteration or deletion of official course documents on this website, or other misuse of editorial privileges are also considered to be a violation of the academic honesty and integrity policy with consequences for your grade, up to and including a failing grade on an assignment or the course.